jbtrahin/soccer_masters/README.md

 # Soccer Masters
 Building an app to predict the best premier league fantasy soccer players week-over-week.

+You can access the heroku app here: [Soccer Master](https://soccer-masters.herokuapp.com/)

 ## Project Overview

 **Goal:**

-We want to build a web app that will predict the best premier league fantasy soccer players week-over-week.
+We built a web app that will predict the best premier league fantasy soccer players (forwards) for thge upcoming game.
 More about it on these [google slides](https://docs.google.com/presentation/d/1YtSbjRKvxFkOw0FImH7IjGVvhv1ygMPneUkmmDmC6IA/edit?usp=sharing).

 **High-Level Roadmap:**
-1. Build scrapper on Jupyter Notebooks (**done**).
+1. Build web and API scrappers on Jupyter Notebooks to get raw data from sources.
-2. Build ETL process to build clean dataframe (**done**).
+2. Build ETL process to build clean dataframe.
-3. Define machine learning model (**done**).
+3. Define machine learning models.
-4. Train and Test machine learning model (in progress).
+4. Train and Test machine learning models.
-5. Deploy a Flask app to Heroku with a Postgres database (**done**).
+5. Set up a PostgreS database through Heroku.
-6. Push data to database (in progress).
+6. Push source and prediction data to database.
-7. Push all data (input/output) into database (in progress).
+7. Build and Deploy a Flask app to Heroku.
-8. build tableau dasbhoard to compare performance of models.
+8. Build tableau dasbhoard to compare performance of models and embed on web app.
-9. Build front end (bootstrap template) to display results in a user-friendly way (in progress).
+9. Build front end (bootstrap template) to display results in a user-friendly way.

 ## Resources: